 Beatmatching is essential to make sure your tracks are in sync but they can still sound horrible without proper DJ EQing.
 Likewise relying on the channel faders or crossfader as your sole form of mixing limits your creative options.
-Even the cheapest DJ controller should have some way to adjust EQ levels.
-If that function is not present I’d recommend avoiding that controller.

 In this guide, we’ll cover everything you need to know about DJ EQing and how to effectively incorporate that knowledge into your DJ sets.

 Before we dive into DJ EQing it’s best to cover the basic principles behind how sound works.
 Sound theory is a huge topic.
 You don’t need a degree in sound engineering to DJ but it is still important to at least understand sound from a top level.